ljcucc/legcy-wiki/md/c-lang.md

 ---
-title: How to basic a C program - note
+title: How to basic a C program
 ...

 > All Copyright (c) belongs to ljcucc 2021